Four academic terms per year

 |General Education (including English)||37|

 The curriculum provides a broad choice of Elective courses to help students develop their own interests and specialized knowledge to meet the challenges of globalized employment.
-All students must complete four courses in one foreign language of their choice, which cannot be their native language.
+All students must complete a minimum of courses in one foreign language of their choice, which cannot be their native language.
 The Minor program in each department varies and applicable courses are found in the Department Electives section.

 It should be noted that not all courses indicated are available each semester.
 Students should confer with their academic counselor or the department Chairperson.